 A personal relationship is always an advantage when you try to reach out and navigate the internal landscape at a company.

-Knowing that a general or poorly tailored sales pitch is a recipe for little to no success for salespeople today, Vainu has created our sales intelligence platform on the idea of using machine learning and open data to help salespeople find the right accounts to target and the right time to reach out.
+Knowing that a general or poorly tailored sales pitch is a recipe for little to no success for salespeople today, Vainu has created its sales intelligence platform on the idea of using machine learning and open data to help salespeople find the right accounts to target and the right time to reach out.

 With our 100+ filters, you can filter out the companies in our 70+ million global company database to find the ones matching your Ideal Customer Prospect to the T. With Vainu Analyzer, you can feed in company lists to detect their shared characteristics.
 This helps you understand what type of companies you have the most and least success with.

 Don't even try to sell to those prospects you don't feel confident about will receive a precise value from your product or service.
 Unsatisfied customers often cost way more than they pay.

 Vainu also allows you to filter companies based on both basic firmographic data, such as company size, location and industry, and more hidden traits, such as technographics, the web technologies they use, and their level of activity on social media.
 In addition to that, you can follow a large number of buying signals sent out from your short-listed companies and get instant notifications when the timing is right for you to give them a call.

 We touched on this already under the headline above.
 Thanks to the fact that Vainu includes dynamic company data collected from millions of sources on a daily basis, the tool enables you to follow real-time changes in your target companies.
 After finding out what buying signals you should look for and include these in your Ideal Customer Profile, you can quickly set your notification settings in Vainu so that you get an email or in-app notification as soon as a significant change occurs within your existing customers or prospects.
 You'll also get notified once a new company fits your description of your Ideal Customer Profile and can then proactively reach out to this company to find out if, and then how, you can assist them.